One-com/gone/jconf/README.md

 Package jconf allows you to avoid having you main configuration data structure know about every individual code modules internal configuration structures in order to serialize the entire configuration.
-Instead you can localize module config data structures with the code which them.
+Instead you can localize module config data structures with the code using them.

 ## Example